AdobeDocs/audience-manager.it-IT/help/using/reference/aam-time-zones.md

 ---

-# Fusi orari in Audience Manager{#time-zones-in-audience-manager}
+# Time Zones in Audience Manager{#time-zones-in-audience-manager}

-Audience Manager usa l&#39;ora universale (UTC) per l&#39;intera interfaccia utente.
+Audience Manager usa l'ora universale (UTC) per l'intera interfaccia utente.

-Se non diversamente specificato, tutte le date e gli intervalli di date che puoi selezionare nell&#39; [!DNL Adobe][!DNL Audience Manager] interfaccia utente sono [armonizzati Ora universale (UTC)](https://www.timeanddate.com/worldclock/timezone/utc).
-Ad esempio, nel flusso [Crea destinazione](../features/destinations/manage-destinations.md#segment-mappings) , quando si mappano i segmenti sulla destinazione, la data di inizio e di fine selezionata è mezzanotte UTC.
-Lo stesso vale per tutte le date in [!DNL Audience Manager].
+Unless otherwise specified, all the dates and date ranges you can select in the [!DNL Adobe] [!DNL Audience Manager] UI are [Coordinated Universal Time (UTC)](https://www.timeanddate.com/worldclock/timezone/utc).
+For example, in the [Create Destination](../features/destinations/manage-destinations.md#segment-mappings) flow, when mapping segments to your destination, the start and end date you select are midnight UTC.
+The same applies for all the dates in [!DNL Audience Manager].